theimowski/master-thesis/docs/section-paradigms.md

 There is more to pattern matching than just an ordinary switch statement.
 Besides the fact that it combines logic branching with assignments (which in practice turns out really convenient), it relies on the concept of Algebraic Data Types (ADT), ubiquitous in functional world.
+ADT concerns such concepts as sum and product types, first of which describes types that can have a restricted set of applicable values, and the latter which describes "tuples", a cartesian product of sub-types.
-In context of pattern matching, it is enough to say that ADT allows to express all possible variants for a value of a certain type, which in turn can result in features such as:
+Without going into too much details, it is enough to say that ADT in context of pattern matching allows to express all possible variants for a value of a certain type.
+This in turn results in features such as:

-* compile warning (in statically typed languages) when not every case is covered,
+* **compile warning** (in statically typed languages) when not every case is covered,
-* nested pattern matching that allows to dissect a recursive structure.
+* **nested pattern matching** that allows to dissect a recursive structure.

 Listing {{funpatternmatching}} shows a basic pattern matching construct applied to a list.
 Function `printIsEmpty` tries to match the `list` parameter with patterns: `[]` which corresponds to an empty list, and `h :: t` where `::` is a binary operator of type `'a -> 'a list -> 'a list`, that prepends to the list from second argument an element from the first argument.